Palestinian rivals to respect results of first polls in 15 years - RFI

 The deal also includes commitments to immediately release all prisoners detained "on factional grounds or in relation to freedom of opinion", the statement says.

+The armed Palestinian group Islamic Jihad, which has some support in Gaza and the West Bank, welcomed the deal.

+However Islamic Jihad, which is labelled a terrorist group by Israel, the US and EU, said in a statement that it would not participate in the elections.

-The elections come in a year when veteran Israeli Prime Minister Benjamin Netanyahu, a hardliner on the Palestinian issue, also faces new elections, months after the White House departure of his close US ally Donald Trump.
+The elections come in a year when veteran Israeli Prime Minister Benjamin Netanyahu, a hardliner on the Palestinian issue, also faces new elections, months after his close US ally Donald Trump left the White House.

 While Palestinians cut ties with Trump's administration, accusing it of egregious pro-Israel bias, they hope for renewed diplomacy under Joe Biden, who supports a two-state solution and has vowed to restore aid to them.